-My first introduction to manifesting (or so I thought) was pretending to read The Secret in middle school.
+My first introduction to manifesting (or so I thought) was pretending to read The Secret in high school.
 You know, that film-turned-self-help book based on positive thinking that sold 30 million copies and turned everyone into philosophers?
 It claims that thoughts can change a person's life directly, that what you think literally becomes reality.
-I was reminded about that phase of my life recently, when I started noticing a lot of manifesting videos were landing on my TikTok "for you" feed.
+I was reminded about that phase of my life recently, when I started noticing a lot of manifesting videos were landing on my TikTok for you feed.

 As evidenced by my The Secret kick, I've always been into the idea of thinking your way to what you want.
 So I asked a few experts to refresh my memory about how, exactly, it's done.
 And they explained to me that the practice outlined in the book is a little different from what I'm seeing gain traction on social media.